Mikieb1982/McFattys-WebApp/README.md

 3.  **Run Locally**:
     * Serve the `index.html` file with a local web server.

+## Deploying to Firebase Hosting

+1. Install the [Firebase CLI](https://firebase.google.com/docs/cli) if you have not already done so.
+2. Authenticate with Firebase:
+    ```bash
+    firebase login
+    ```
+3. Update [`.firebaserc`](.firebaserc) with the ID of the Firebase project you created earlier.
+4. Preview the site locally to make sure everything looks correct:
+    ```bash
+    firebase emulators:start --only hosting
+    ```
+    The site will be served at the URL shown in the terminal output.
+5. When you are ready to deploy, run:
+    ```bash
+    firebase deploy --only hosting
+    ```
+    Your site will now be hosted on Firebase instead of Netlify.

 ## Data Model

 Food entries are stored in a Cloud Firestore collection with the following structure: